This is a tutorial for making a pickle dish or double wedding ring quilt.

 I've split up the pattern into four parts :-

 - part one - cutting the templates is below

 This is not a difficult quilt to make but it does take time, it is definitely not one to make for a deadline as you want to be able to work at your own pace and enjoy the experience.
 There is curved piecing involved but it is not difficult once you get the hang of it.
 I am aiming to write instructions step by step and pic by pic, aimed at someone who has never tried curved piecing before.

-The first part of making this quilt is the most boring part of the entire project.
-It involves printing off and making the templates you will need to make up your blocks.
+The first part of making the quilt involves printing off and making the templates you will need to make up your blocks.